modolabs/Kurogo-Mobile-Web/doc/Guide/tour.rst

   and *TimeRange* class.
 The *TrumbaCalendarDataController* is a specific subclass for feeds that utilize the `Trumba <http://www.trumba.com/>`_ calendar service.
 * *PeopleController* - access directory/person data.
-The only included implementation at this time is the *LDAPDataController* which queries information from an LDAP directory.
+The only included implementation at this time is the *LDAPPeopleController* which queries information from an LDAP directory.
 Note this is distinct from authenticating users.

 These classes also use the *DiskCache* class to cache the retrieved data.